anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Remove All Permissions from SharePoint List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Remove all user permissions from a SharePoint list
+Remove all user permissions from a SharePoint list with the help of Microsoft Flow.

 .. rubric:: Input Parameters